DynamoDS/Dynamo/README.md

 - Auto-Mapping (lacing)improvments

 New
+- Iron Python 2.7.3 bundled with install
-- OffsetCurves node.
+- OffsetCurves node
-- Update CurveByPoints node to allow for creation of reference lines.
+- Update CurveByPoints node to allow for creation of reference lines
 - Reference Curve Node
 - More list management nodes: sublist, slice,  flatten
 - Preview geometry is now controlled on a per-node basis (right click menu)